- Explore Bangkok by night on a Midnight Food Tour

 After, take a quick drive over to the Twin Chedi's, built by the Thai Airforce to honor the beloved Thai King Rama IX and Queen Sirikit.
 Then, visit a Hmong fresh market and have lunch at a local restaurant.

 In the afternoon, visit the scenic Wachiratharn Waterfall before continuing back to Chiang Mai, where you will have another evening free to explore the city at your own pace.

 Chat with a local specialist who can help organize your trip.

 Day 6: Chiang Mai to Pai

-Day 7: Pai Countryside Tour, Yuan Lai Viewpoint, Tam Lod Cave & Jabo Village
+Day 7: Pai Countryside Tour, Yuan Lai Viewpoint, Tham Lod Cave & Jabo Village

 Get the day off to an early start today with a trip up to Yuan Lai Viewpoint to watch the sunrise.
-Return to the resort for breakfast, before continuing on with your countryside tour with a drive out to Tam Lod Cave, where you can hop onto a bamboo raft and float through this famous cave system, marveling at the stalactites and stalagmites, and the cracks and openings in the cave where you can catch glimpses of lush jungle and sun rays.
+Return to the resort for breakfast before continuing with your countryside tour with a drive out to Tham Lod Cave, where you can hop onto a bamboo raft and float through this famous cave system, marveling at the stalactites and stalagmites and the cracks and openings in the cave where you can catch glimpses of lush jungle and sun rays.

 Day 8: Pai to Khanom via Chiang Mai & Surat Thani